Contact: geology@eastlothianu3a.org.uk

 Do not attend if you have any symptoms of Covid-19, or if you, or anyone you have been in close contact with, or has tested positive for Covid-19 in the last 10 days.
 The main symptoms are a new continuous cough, a high temperature and/or a loss of smell or taste.
 Sore throat, a runny nose or diarrhoea can also indicate infection with covid-19.

-The leader will have carried out a risk assessment and will highlight any particular issues in the details of the walk and /or at the briefing in advance and at the start.
+The leader will have carried out a risk assessment of the excursion and will highlight any particular issues in advance of the walk and at the start.

 2. u3aSafety disclaimer